pritamkr212/ProductMangement/README.md

 Personal and Professional Improvement:
 "For my overall growth, both personally and professionally, do you have any advice on habits or practices that might help me become more effective in my role?"

+Visibility & Impact:
+"What would be the best way for me to ensure that my contributions have visible impact within the team and align with the broader goals of the organization?"

 Promotion-Focused Question:
 "Since one of my goals is to move from my analyst role to an associate position, could you let me know what key areas or competencies I should focus on that would specifically strengthen my case for promotion?"